storacha/specs/Pin.md

 ### Abstract

+In decentralized applications **source of truth** is captured in the data itself, as opposed to a row in some database.
+This often leads to a less common architectures, where databases is mere index.
+Good litmus test is are you able to drop existing database and recreate exact replica from the data itself.

-Document describes [IPLD][] DAG replication protocol designed for constrained environments, where peer-to-peer replication is impractical.
+With above design goal following specification describes [IPLD][] DAG replication protocol designed for constrained environments, where peer-to-peer replication is impractical.
 It aims to provide following functionality:

 1. Allow transfer of large DAGs in shards _(of desired size)_ across multiple network request and/or sessions.
 1. Allow transient DAG representations, that is partially replicated DAGs or revisions of one with a traversable root.
 1. Allow for an uncoordinated multiplayer DAG creation/transfer with specific convergence properties.

 ### Motivation